m-housh/swift-validation-builder/Sources/Validations/Documentation.docc/Validations.md

 ## Overview

-Validations with this library can be built by declaring ``Validator`` types, using the built-in types supplied with the library, or conforming your types to the ``Validatable`` protocol.
+Validations with this library can be built by declaring ``Validation`` types, using the built-in types supplied with the library, or conforming your types to the ``Validatable`` protocol.

 ### Using Validator's